-"Reference Security" means Germany, Bund 0% 15 February 2031 (ISIN: DE0001102531) (German Bundesobligationen) or, if the Reference Security is no longer outstanding, a Similar Security to be chosen by the Quotation Agent at 11:00 a.m.
+"Reference Security" means Germany, Bund 0% due 15 November 2028 (ISIN: DE0001102556) (German Bundesobligationen) or, if the Reference Security is no longer outstanding, a Similar Security to be chosen by the Quotation Agent at 11:00 a.m.
 (CET) on the Make-whole Calculation Date, with the title and ISIN of such Similar Security to be notified by the Issuer to the Securityholders in accordance with Condition 16 as soon as practicable after the identity of such Similar Security is notified to it by the Quotation Agent on the Make-whole Calculation Date.